 University credits may be transferable to other institutions

 Want to get a head start on your post-secondary education?

 KPU and some local lower mainland school districts have partnered together to create the Dual Credit program.
-This program allows you to take one or more KPU courses in your grade 12 year of high school and use those academic credits towards your post-secondary education and your high school graduation requirements.
+This program allows you to take one or more KPU course(s) in your grade 11 or 12 year of high school and use those academic credits towards your post-secondary education and your high school graduation requirements.

 The Dual Credit program is an excellent opportunity to help you transition from high school to university while earning both high school graduation and university credits.
 Credits earned at KPU may be transferrable to other post-secondary institutions.

 KPU currently has signed memorandums of understanding for academic dual credit with the following BC school districts:

 Check with your school to ensure that there is a current dual credit partnership in place with KPU.

 - New Westminster School District (#40)